theintencity/rtmplite/README.md

 > Additionally the documentation from <https://code.google.com/p/siprtmp> was merged on May 17, 2015
 > Please see these individual description files for [rtmplite](/rtmplite.md) or [siprtmp](/siprtmp.md)

+**New:** The new RTClite project is a superset of this RTMPlite project.
+Please migrate to or start using the [RTClite project](https://github.com/theintencity/rtclite) project instead of this.
+More information at https://github.com/theintencity/rtclite

 # Copyright #

 Copyright (c) 2007-2009, Mamta Singh.